International reactions to the prelude to the Iraq War: Poland

-In March 2003, the Polish government announced that it would participate in a U.S.-led Iraq invasion and sent about 200 personnel.
+In March 2003, the Polish government announced that it would join in a U.S.-led Iraq invasion and sent about 200 personnel.
 Poland also sent 54 soldiers in an elite GROM commando unit, a logistic support ship, ORP Kontradmirał Xawery Czernicki, with a FORMOZA navy commando unit, and 74 antichemical contamination troops.
 Polls showed that, as in other central and eastern European countries, the population was generally against the war, although not as strongly as in Spain, Italy, or the United Kingdom.

 Asia

 Kuwait

 Perhaps the only major regional ally that supported the US' action was Kuwait, whose hostility towards Saddam's Iraq stemmed from the events surrounding the first Persian Gulf War.
 The public appeared to consider Saddam to be as much of a threat in 2003 as he was in the past, and were particularly interested in attempts to repatriate many Kuwaiti citizens who had disappeared during the Gulf War, and were presumably languishing in Iraqi jails up until Saddam's fall from power.